A man has been jailed for 10 years for threatening, assaulting and raping his wife as their marriage was breaking down in 2014.

 "I will never forget, before I went unconscious, looking down at the door of the room where (my son) was sleeping and thinking, 'Whatever happens now, don't come out, don't see this,'" she said.

 "I believed in that moment I was going to die.
 I know if it wasn't for the actions of (a passer-by) I may not be alive.

 "All my family will be forever grateful to him."

 Her husband had his barrister read a letter of apology to the court for the hammer attack but made no reference to the rape or other charges.

-The man said he was “utterly reckless” and blamed the “alienation, humiliation, and emasculation” he said he suffered during the breakdown of their relationship.
+He said he was “utterly reckless” and blamed the “alienation, humiliation and emasculation” he said he suffered during the break-down of their relationship.

 Mr Dwyer SC said his client was judged to be at a low risk of committing future violence and that he was ashamed of his actions.

 Ms Gearty contested this, saying the accused had made phone calls from prison to his wife which showed he “does not have a positive attitude towards her”.

 The court heard she is terrified of him getting out of prison.